 If this upload fails for some reason, then the wav file will not have made it to our servers.
 This is why we can't recover a failed wav upload from our end.
 All audio is backed up locally on the participants computer and can be recovered by having them return to the recording page.
 There they can click on the track to retry the upload from their local backup.

-For more details on recovering failed uploads see: How can I recover a track that didn't finish uploading?
+For more details on recovering failed uploads see: One of the tracks didn't finish uploading, how can I recover it?